 All material, assignments, and deadlines are subject to change with prior notice.
-It is your responsibility to stay in touch with your instructor, review the course site regularly, or communicate with other students, to adjust as needed if assignments or due dates change.
+It is your

 Syllabus Disclaimer:

 The instructor views the course syllabus as an educational understanding between the instructor and students.
 Every effort will be made to avoid changing the course schedule but the possibility exists that unforeseen events will make syllabus changes necessary.
 The instructor reserves the right to make changes to the syllabus as deemed necessary.
 Students will be notified in a timely manner of any syllabus changes via email or in the course site Announcements.
 Please remember to check your SBU email and the course site Announcements often.